Are all the photographers on this site 100% documentary/reportage-style?

 We’ll send you an email explaining why and we’ll refund you your subscription straight away.

 What payment system do you use?

 We accept all major credit and debit cards, or you can use Paypal if you prefer.

 How does the directory sort/rank photographers?

 Photographers are ranked by the number of Awards won in recent collections, with those on the same number of awards – or those who have yet to receive an award – displayed in a random order with each search.
 This works when viewing all members, searching by country, or by region.
 This ensures the fairest system for photographer visibility.

 Is it an annual subscription?

 Yes, but not one of those auto-renewing things; we hate those!
-You’ll simply get a reminder near the time your membership is due to expire, with the option of renewing for another year, if you’d like to.
+You’ll simply get a couple of reminders near the time your membership is due to expire, with the option of renewing for another year, if you’d like to.
 If not, your account is simply deactivated.
 There will never be a payment going out without you knowing about it!

 What is Reportage?